-Parents need to be aware when their symptoms are affecting their children and realize the impact their condition has on their ids.
+Parents need to be aware when their symptoms are affecting their children and realize the impact their condition has on their kids.
 Parents can share that they are feeling irritable or angry, for example, and emphasize that their mood is not their children's fault.
-This enables their children to not blame themselves for their parent’s symptoms.
+Their children will then not blame themselves for their parent’s symptoms.
 Once I understood that my parents’ hostility and avoidance was not my fault, I was able to feel compassion for them.

-While parents should talk to their children about how they are feeling, how much they share should be age appropriate.
-They do not need to go into detail about the trauma they experienced, but should discuss the general symptoms.
-For example, they can say “I am irritated right now because of some bad memories.
+While parents should talk to their children about how they are feeling, how much they share should be age-appropriate.
+They do not need to go into detail about the trauma they experienced but they should discuss the general symptoms.
+For example, they can say, “I am irritated right now because of some bad memories.
 I am working on getting better.”

 Use appropriate language